 Similarly, specification rather than abrogation explains the consultation verses of the Quran.
 Due to the Prophet's wisdom and foresight, Muslims frequently sought the Prophet's private counsel.
 The Prophet rarely turned down consultation requests because he was averse to rebuffing the people who approached him for advice.
 As the Prophet's reputation spread wide and far, requests for private consultations multiplied, imposing a great burden on him.
-To ease the Prophet's onerous burden of private consultations, God revealed a prescription imposing a consultation fee on persons seeking advice.
-141 This fee was in the form of charity and not something that the Prophet collected for his own use.
+To ease the Prophet's onerous burden of private consultations, God revealed a prescription imposing a consultation fee on persons seeking advice.141 This fee was in the form of charity and not something that the Prophet collected for his own use.
 The purpose of consultation fee was twofold.
 In addition to reducing the burden on the Prophet, the Quran characterizes the consultation charity as a purification tool for the person seeking advice.
 142 A person purified with the act of giving in charity was more likely to take the Prophet's advice in good faith.
 At the same time, the consultation fee deterred distracters who simply wanted to test whether the Prophet's advice was any good.

 Soon after the initial revelation, however, another verse was revealed to withdraw the consultation fee.
 "In case you fear offering charity before your private consultation (with the Prophet), you may not do so.
 And if Allah forgives you, then establish regular prayer; practice regular charity; and obey Allah and His Messenger.
-And Allah is well-acquainted with all that you do."
-143 Historical reports vary over how long the original prescription remained in force.
-Ibn Kathir relies on historical reports to show that the consultation charity was "in effect for only one hour of a day."
-144 In fact, only one person paid consultation charity before the prescription was the person seek purification through repentance.
-Id.
-But the person kept coming back, urging the Prophet to hear his story.
-Id.
-When the person confessed to have committed adultery, the Prophet asked whether the person was of sound mind and not under the influence of intoxication.
-Id.
-This hadith demonstrates that the Prophet was far from eager in hearing a confession for adultery.
-Furthermore, it appears from this hadith that the Prophet preferred that Muslims seek purification from adultery through repentance rather than punishment.
+And Allah is well-acquainted with all that you do."143 Historical reports vary over how long the original prescription remained in force.
+Ibn Kathir relies on historical reports to show that the consultation charity was "in effect for only one hour of a day."144 In fact, only one person paid consultation charity before the prescription was withdrawn.145 Maududi mentions the competing historical report that the fee verse had remained in force for ten days.146 Despite controversy, however, the weight of reports favors a shorter period.147